When is Someone Ready for Hospice?

 It is important to keep in mind that the earlier a decision is made to enter hospice care, the more control you will have over the situation and the more options you will have for care and treatment.
 However, there is no single or even set of guidelines that signal when the time has come to seek hospice care.
 Rather, a wide variety of assessments in addition to consultation with a physician will lead to the decision to seek hospice care.

-Here are a handful of common indicators that could suggest that someone is ready for hospice care:
+Below, is a list of common indicators suggesting someone is ready for hospice care.

 - There have been multiple hospitalizations: Multiple hospital stays can be draining, particularly if the patient experiences continually declining health and misses home.